Multifocal Lenses: Youthful Vision for Cataract Patients

 That all began to change in the late 1980s with the debut of the first generation of multifocal IOLs.
 These technologically advanced lenses now allowed for a clear vision at a variety of distances, from up close to distance.
 In the 35 years since that debut, technology has continued to evolve.
 Today, there are a variety of options for excellent vision with cataract replacement IOLs.
 There are multifocal IOLs (which use different areas of the lens for different distances), accommodating IOLs (which flex like your natural lens does to allow focus across all distances), and toric IOLs that correct for astigmatism while also correcting refractive errors.
 Today’s awesome IOLs even correct for presbyopia, the near-universal condition that makes it hard for people over 40 to focus on up-close viewing, hence the need for reading glasses.

 At Cape Fear Cataract & Cornea with Dr. Brian Groat, we call these “lifestyle lens options.”
 The array of choices can be daunting for patients, but we help walk you through the pluses and minuses of each IOL lens option.
-For many patients, these lens choices allow them to live with eyeglasses forevermore.
+For many patients, these lens choices allow them to live without eye glasses forevermore.

 The TECNIS® Multifocal and Alcon ReSTOR® lenses represent breakthrough technology because of their unique optic design which may allow patients to experience the highest level of freedom from glasses.